-If the tensioner cast stop (A) on swing arm is hitting either fixed cast stop (B), check mounting brackets (alternator, belt tensioner, idler pulley, etc.) and the belt length.
-Replace belt as needed (see REPLACING FAN AND ALTERNATOR BELTS in Service As Required Section).
+If the tensioner stop on swing arm (A) is hitting the fixed stop (B), check mounting brackets (alternator, belt tensioner, idler pulley, etc.) and the belt length.
+Replace belt as needed ( see REPLACING FAN AND ALTERNATOR BELTS in Service As Required Section).